 Each student will have a Travel and Expense Account (TEA) with the Alberta School of Business PhD Program Office.
 This will be the source of funding under this policy.
-To align with the University's Fiscal Year, which runs from April 1 to March 31, the TEA will be created on April 1 of the year after the student starts the program.
-In other words, travel and expense funding will be available from the PhD Program Office for spring and summer conferences following the first academic year.
-A two hundred dollar (\$200) allocation for software purchases will be available when each student starts the program.
+To align with the University's Fiscal Year, which runs from April 1 to March 31, the TEA will be created on April 1 of the year the student starts the program.
+In other words, students will have access to travel and expense funding in their first academic year.